Search

 Grounding DINO

 Grounding DINO is a zero-shot detector, meaning it can recognize and classify objects never seen during training.
-It leverages DINO (Distilled Knowledge from Internet pre-trained mOdels), to interpret free-form text and generate precise bounding boxes and labels for objects within images.
+It uses DINO (Distilled Knowledge from Internet pre-trained mOdels), to interpret free-form text and generate precise bounding boxes and labels for objects within images.
 Vision Transformers (ViTs) form the backbone of this model.
 These ViTs are trained on vast, unlabeled image datasets to learn rich visual representations.

 A diagram illustrating the architecture of the Grounding DINO model, including a text backbone, an image backbone, a feature enhancer, a language-guided query selection, and a cross-modality decoder.